ZeroCry/Datastructures-and-Algorithms-notes/Lectures/Raw/Lecture-3_raw.md

 ## Abstract Datatypes

-An abstract Datatype is a mathematical model that consists of 1 or more fields, a set of operations to manipulatethe fields.
-In abstract Datatypes, we only care about the definition of the ADT and not the underlying implementation.
+An abstract datatype is a mathematical model that consists of 1 or more fields, a set of operations to manipulate the fields.
+In abstract datatype, we only care about the definition of the ADT and not the underlying implementation.

 ## Examples of Datatypes